 When it comes to the NCLEX pass rates, you want to know your chances.
 You don’t want to waste hours looking up exam statistics and publications; you want a real-time fact sheet that completely outlines your chances for passing the NCLEX on the first try.
 This can help alleviate any anxiety, fear, and frustration you’re feeling as you prepare for the biggest exam of your life.

-The Low-Down On NCLEX Pass Rates For First-Timers
+The Scary Truth About NCLEX Pass Rates

 See what parts of the exam are tripping up candidates the most you can adjust your test prep focus and avert those trouble areas.
 If it’s one section of the exam creating the most failing scores, you can concentrate your time in mastering that content more comprehensively.
 If it’s a lack of test taking skills you should adjust your review sessions and do more practice questions through a free courses online like Teaching Solutions.
 Let’s examine summary data for multiple categories of candidates – including first-timers and repeat takers – to better understand the NCLEX pass rate.
 In addition to analyzing these Nurse Licensure and NCLEX examination statistics, we will also explore how the passing standard is set.